mykolaharmash/indie-marketing-channels/README.md

 ## ◈ Apple-Specific Press

-These publications write about Apple ecosystem and ocassionally do in-depth app reviews, so it's worth reaching out to them in case you think your app stands out from the cround and worth to be featured:
+These publications write about Apple ecosystem and ocassionally do in-depth app reviews:
 * https://www.macstories.net
 * https://9to5mac.com